de

 Repairing keeps our textiles alive and in top shape!
 Discover below why you should mend your clothes yourself and elevate your DIY skills!

-HOW AND WHEN SHOULD WE USE REPAIR?
+WHEN SHOULD WE REPAIR?

 This option is ideal for garments that you want to continue wearing or pass on to others, but which have lost some of their functionality, be it through holes, tears, lost buttons, or broken zips.
 Instead of throwing them away, it's time to REPAIR!